februaryInk/Senior-Project/README.md

 ## Class Names

-[This article](http://thesassway.com/advanced/modular-css-naming-conventions) is the basis of the Sass naming conventions followed in this project.
-Much of what follows is cribbed directly from the practices given in the article, with a few alterations that were made to suit my own preferences.
+The Sass naming conventions followed in this project are based on a methodology called BEVM, a variation (heh) of the Block Element Modifier (BEM) method.
+BEVM stands for Block Element _Variation_ Modifier, and it allows for a slightly more categorical approach to class naming than vanilla BEM.
+The following rules detail my use of BEVM.

+### Rule 1: Objects

 The key to flexible modular CSS (or SCSS, as the case is) is to regard the HTML structures to which styles are applied as reusable, modifiable objects.
-This follows the philosophy of the Block, Element, Modifier (BEM) class-naming method.
-However, the BEM method was primarily designed with CSS in mind, and apart from that is commonly criticized for being ugly and requiring excessive typing.
-The naming rules for this project are similar to those given by BEM, but adjusted to partially address these complaints.

-### Rule 1: Objects

 An object is a group of elements that can be regarded as self-contained or which are placed on the page as a whole, such as headers, links, or tables.
-Give objects descriptive names that contain a noun.
+Give objects descriptive names that consist of, or at least contain, a noun.

 ```
 .link {